e2dubba/theologicopoltical/paper/IndexingTheoPoli.md

 begin with a short discussion of some of the primary uses of the term.

 Political theology tends to include some sense of interesectionality or intedisciplinarity, which we see signaled in its name as dealing with “theology” and “politics” Cavanaugh and Scott offer this definition in the introduction to the Blackwell Handbook to Political Theology:

 > Quote Theology is broadly understood as discourse about God, and human persons as they relate to God.
 The political is broadly understood as the use of structural power to organize a society or community of people… Political theology is, then, the analysis and criticism of political arrangements (including cultural-psychological, social and economic aspects) from the perspective of differing interpretations of God’s ways with the world.^[William T. Cavanaugh and Peter Scott, “Introduction” in *The Blackwell Companion to Political Theology* (Malden, MA: Blackwell, 2004), p.
 1.]

 Another commonly quoted definition, from Jan Assmann, also highlights the dual aspect of the field by understanding political theology as examing the "ever- changing relationships between political community and religious order, in short, between authority and salvation.”^[Jan Assmann, *Herrschaft und Heil* (Carl Hanser Verlag, München 2000) 15.
 Quoted from Hent de Vries, *Political Theologies*, 25. translation slightly modified.]​

 On the other hand, political theology is often rooted in political practice itself by means of association with a particular political stance, context, or end.
 The primary example of this is liberation theology, which might also be associated with contextual theologies such as black theology, Mujerista theology, Dalit theology, Minjung theology, etc.

 Another older example of contextually situated political theology is Christian Socialism.
 This designation was more common at the end of the 19th and beginning of the 20th century and often corresponds with what we refer to today as political theology.
-Notably, the journal Political Theology began life with the subtitle “a journal of Christian socialism,” although it doesn’t include this anymore. ​
+Notably, the journal *Political Theology* began life with the subtitle “a journal of Christian socialism,” although it doesn’t include this anymore. ​

+Political theology is also defined in terms of a particular object of study, usually one that offers a theological ground for political life: sovereignty, authority, glory, legitimacy, etc.​

+Political theology is also very often engaged with liberalism and secularism because both of these present a situation where the theological content of political life is not explicit.
+Political theology is often opposed to liberalism and secularism, or presented as a genealogical critique of them.​

+##Why Should We Think About Political Theology?

+First, it is an emerging field.
+While political theology has been around for a while, over the past few decades it has experienced a significant surge in publications, new journals, etc. It is important from the standpoint of collection development librarianship to be aware of important new trends in theological fields, and topic modelling and subject heading analysis can assist in better understanding new developments.​

+As an interdisciplinary field, political theology often eludes clear-cut categorization.
+A good deal of literature that is recognizable as political theology does not bear a heading that says as much on the title page. ​

+Important literature in political theology often pre-dates description of them as such.
+How do we interact with the metadata for these items?

+##Controlled Vocabularies

+In order to better understand the description of political theology literature, we will examine three important controlled vocabularies: the Library of Congress Subject Heading Authorities, the ATLA Religion Database (RDB) subject headings, and subject headings in HathiTrust Collection.

-## LCSH Authorities
+### LCSH Authorities

+The LCSH Authorities provide a helpful diachronic look at description practices for political theology because they

 Liberation theology — 1986
 Secularization (Theology) — 1986